Filter on subproject does not work

 Problem still exists in 3.3.1 and 3.3.0.
 When filtering based on subproject also getting issues from the parent project.

 Database adapter Mysql2

-#10 Updated by Mischa The Evil about 3 years ago
+#10 Updated by Mischa The Evil over 3 years ago

 Go MAEDA wrote: